 Vitamin E is known as an antioxidant that will help you repair and protect the skin from damages.
 In order to speed up the healing process of a burn, a good remedy for you is to consume foods that are rich in vitamins E and C. Otherwise, you can also take 2,000mg of vitamin C and 1,000 international units of vitamin E for about 7 days or after your burns on hand.
 You can even cut open a capsule of vitamin E and then apply it on your burns directly to help them heal quickly and prevent them from becoming scarring.

-12. How To Treat Burns On Hand- Cold Water
+12. How To Treat Burns On Face, Hand, Skin, And Fingers – Cold Water

 In order to stop your burns on hand from spreading, you can allow running cold water to go over your affected areas for a couple of minutes within some seconds when the burns occur.
 Alternatively, you can also take a cold compress and place it over your affected areas.
 Also, you can take a bowl of cool water and put your burnt hand in it for a couple of minutes.
 This will help pull the heat away from the skin, prevent scarring and reduce inflammation.
 You repeat this home remedy every a couple of hours in order to relieve the discomfort.

-This is known as the best tip on how to treat burns on hand naturally that you have to do immediately when a burn occurs on your hand.
+This is known as the best tip on how to treat burns on face, skin, fingers, and hand naturally that you have to do immediately when a burn occurs on your hand.

 13. Aloe Vera